owncloud/ocis/services/policies/README.md

     query: data.postprocessing.granted
 ```

-The same can be achieved by setting the following evironment variable:
+The same can be achieved by setting the following environment variable:

 ```yaml
 POLICIES_POSTPROCESSING_QUERY=data.postprocessing.granted
 ```

 As soon as that query is configured, the postprocessing service must be informed to use the policies step by setting the environment variable:

 ```yaml
 POSTPROCESSING_STEPS=policies